 Instructions

-Knead the dough: lightly flour a clean surface and begin to knead the dough.
-You’ll knead for 2-4 minutes, until a smooth dough ball forms.
-Then place the dough ball into the greased bowl, and cover with a thin clean dish towel.
+- Proof the dough: Then place the dough ball into the greased bowl, and cover with a thin clean dish towel.
 Place the bowl in a warm area that’s at least 85F.
 If your oven has a proof setting, you can use that.
 You can also heat the oven to 100F, then turn it off and keep the oven light on.
 Proof the bread until it’s doubled in size, about an hour.
 If your area is cooler, it will take longer, if it’s warmer, it will be quicker.

 Notes